photon-storage/gw3-sdk-js/README.md

 # gw3-sdk-js

-This repository contains the JavaScript SDK for [Gateway3](https://gw3.io), an IPFS decentralized gateway.
+This repository contains the JavaScript SDK for [Gateway3](https://gw3.io), an decentralized IPFS gateway.
 The Gateway3 SDK provides a simple and easy-to-use interface to interact with IPFS, enabling developers to build scalable and distributed applications.

 ## Requirements

-- Node.js v14.0.0 or above
+- Node.js v14.0.0 or above, or modern web browsers (Chrome 60+, Firefox 53+, Safari 10.1+, Edge 15+)
 - Access key and secret from [Gateway3](https://gw3.io)

 ## Installation